shehackspurple/mutillidae/README.md

 # <span style="color:darkblue">*OWASP Mutillidae II*</span>

 OWASP Mutillidae II is a free, open-source, deliberately vulnerable web application providing a target for web-security enthusiasts.
 Mutillidae can be installed on Linux and Windows using LAMP, WAMP, and XAMMP.
 It is pre-installed on SamuraiWTF and OWASP BWA.
 The existing version can be updated on these platforms.
 With dozens of vulnerabilities and hints to help the user; this is an easy-to-use web hacking environment designed for labs, security enthusiast, classrooms, CTF, and vulnerability assessment tool targets.
-Mutillidae has been used in graduate security courses, corporate web sec training courses, and as an "assess the assessor" target for vulnerability assessment software.
+Mutillidae has been used in graduate security courses, corporate web sec training courses, and as an "assess the assessor" target for vulnerability assessment software. :-D

 ## Project Announcements